DandinPower/113-1-Artificial-Intelligence-Midterm/doc/report.md

 ## Recent LLM Model Architecture

 In recent Large Language Model Architecture, the model architecture has undergone some changes compared to the original transformer architecture.
-The original transformer architecture is a stack of encoder and decoder, with self-attention and cross-attention [Attention is all you need].
-However, after the OpenAI GPT series, the state-of-the-art architecture became a decoder-only model [GPT1,2,3].
+The original transformer architecture is a stack of encoder and decoder, with self-attention and cross-attention [1].
+However, after the OpenAI GPT series, the state-of-the-art architecture became a decoder-only model [2,3,4].
 Nowadays, the state-of-the-art open-source model, Llama 3.2, also utilizes a dense decoder-only architecture, similar to GPT-2.
 However, they have some small differences compared to GPT-2.

 ![image/llama3_arch.png](image/llama3_arch.png)
-- **Figure1: From GPT Architecture to Llama3 Architecture [https://github.com/rasbt/LLMs-from-scratch/blob/main/ch05/07_gpt_to_llama/converting-gpt-to-llama2.ipynb].**
+- **Figure1: From GPT Architecture to Llama3 Architecture [5].**

 The key differences are:
-1. Convert absolute positional embedding into RoPE (Rotary Positional Embedding) [https://arxiv.org/abs/2104.09864].
+1. Convert absolute positional embedding into RoPE (Rotary Positional Embedding) [6].
-2. Convert Layer Normalization into RMS Norm [RMSnorm].
+2. Convert Layer Normalization into RMS Norm [7].
-3. Convert GELU into SwiGLU [SwiGLU].
+3. Convert GELU into SwiGLU [8].
 4. Remove Dropout.
-5. Convert multi-head attention into Group Query Attention (GQA) [GQA].
+5. Convert multi-head attention into Group Query Attention (GQA) [9].

 ## The GPU VRAM Usage During Training

 ### Static Memory

 When training Large Language Models (LLMs), a significant portion of GPU memory is consumed by static memory usage, which primarily consists of three main components: model weights, gradients, and optimizer states.
-Understanding these components is crucial for efficient memory management during the training process.
+Understanding these components is crucial for efficient memory management during the training process [10].

 #### Model Weights